windell747/pueo_star_tracker/docs/pueo_cli.md

 ```

 ## Notes
-1. When using `auto_focus`, either provide all three parameters or none (to use defaults)
+1. When using `auto_focus`, either provide all four parameters or none (to use defaults)
 2. Most set commands require root privileges
 3. Default values are loaded from the configuration file